wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

      return MBED_ERROR_DENIED;
    }

-From now on, the *aio4237_init()* function content is cleary device dependent, as it configure the device's registers.
-All other device driver API are free as they are device-dependent.

 .. hint::
    From all your device driver API, take care to use the libstd mbed_error_t return type instead of custom return types.
-This permit to use an unified, embedded systems centric return values which permit to simplify the applications and libraries API handling.
-This type is defined in the libc/types.h header of the libstd.
+This allows to use unified, embedded systems centric return values which permit to simplify the applications and libraries API handling.
+This type is defined in the libc/types.h header of the libstd